albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 ---

-# Example of a dockerfile
+# Example of a docker file

-- Following is a typical `dockerfile` that hosts a Java application
+- Following is a typical _docker file_ that hosts a Java application

   ```dockerfile
   FROM adoptopenjdk:8u252-b09-jre-hotspot-bionic